Shulem B. Association Limited

 This charity does not have a public application process.

 Funding decisions are made based on the trustees' knowledge of and relationships with institutions within the Orthodox Jewish educational community.
-Organizations seeking support would need to be identified by the trustees themselves or come to their attention through established networks within the traditional Jewish community.
+Organisations seeking support would need to be identified by the trustees themselves or come to their attention through established networks within the traditional Jewish community.

 Decision Timeline